 We prepare our consolidated financial statements in accordance with accounting principles generally accepted in the United States, or GAAP, and we make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses, and the related disclosures of contingent obligations.
 On an on-going basis, we evaluate our estimates and judgments.
 We base our estimates on historical experience and anticipated results and trends and on various other assumptions that we believe are reasonable under the circumstances.
 By their nature, estimates are subject to an inherent degree of uncertainty.
 Actual results may differ from our estimates.
 The critical accounting estimates used in preparing our consolidated financial statements are consistent with those described in Item 5.
-"Operating and Financial Review and Prospects" as filed in our Annual Report on Form 20-F for the year ended December 31, 2009 filed with the Commission on March 19, 2010.
+"Operating and Financial Review and Prospects" as filed in our 2009 Annual Report.